AbdulMoeed-140212/OAuthToolkit_Django_Roadmap/how_to_oauthtoolkit/README.md

 ## Where to start?

-If you are new to oauth toolkit try out the [toutorial](https://django-oauth-toolkit.readthedocs.io/en/latest/tutorial/tutorial.html), after that lets start with planning out for project structure.
+If you are new to oauth toolkit try out the [tutorial](https://django-oauth-toolkit.readthedocs.io/en/latest/tutorial/tutorial.html), after that lets start with planning out for project structure.
 After you know what are your targets explore `oauth_provider.models.py` and figure out if existing models suit your needs.
-All models are swapable they can be inherited to a custom model class and used in place of existing one.
+All models can be swapped, they can be inherited to a custom model class and used in place of existing one.

 The reason I'm starting with this is

-1. This is a 2 step process first the migrations are done and then changes in settings.py are applied. doing them in one go did go well for me
+1. This is a 2 step process first the migrations are done and then changes in settings.py are applied. doing them in one go was not successful for me
 2. After a successful swap, you might lose access to existing data, Data needs to be transferred separately

 Also the documentation are show one example here is a sample code for Configuring all models